The Four key strategies to develop your Brand

 • Who are you currently appealing to?
 Does this vary from the person you want to appeal to?

-• In which category is your brand seeking to compete?
+• What category does your brand aim to compete in?

 • In the current marketplace, how do you compare to your competitors?